huaminghuangtw/Evergreen-Notes/Permanent-Notes/what-you-work-on-is-far-more-important-than-how-productively-you-work.md

 > _“The biggest waste of time is to do well something that we need not do at all.” ― Gretchen Rubin_

-> _“We all want progress, but if you're on the wrong road, progress means doing an about-turn and walking back to the right road; in that case, the man who turns back soonest is the most progressive.” — C.S.
+> _“We all want progress, but if you’re on the wrong road, progress means doing an about-turn and walking back to the right road; in that case, the man who turns back soonest is the most progressive.” — C.S.
 Lewis_

-> _“We like to view the world as linear, which is, I'm gonna put in 8 hours of work, I'm gonna get back 8 hours of output, right?
-It doesn't work that way.
+> _“We like to view the world as linear, which is, I’m gonna put in 8 hours of work, I’m gonna get back 8 hours of output, right?
+It doesn’t work that way.
 Guy running the corner grocery store is working just as hard or harder than you and me.
 How much output is he getting? **What you do, who you do it with, and how you do it, are way more important than how hard you work.** Outputs are non-linear based on the **quality** of the work that you put in.” — Naval Ravikant_

 ---